What to do with teenagers this summer

 Cinema, theatre, art

-Not technically in Luxembourg, but you can never go wrong with an amusement park and many of them have re-opened.
+Not technically in Luxembourg, but you can never go wrong with an amusement park and many are open with advanced booking or reservation required.

-The best ones for teen thrill rides include Phantasia Land (admission with a one-day ticket booked online) Europa-Park (pre-booked, date-specific tickets ) Toverland (11 July to 23 August with day tickets and cheaper "siesta tickets" that must be booked online) and the Walt Disney Studios (re-opening 15 July with date-specific tickets that must be booked online).
+The best ones for teen thrill rides include Phantasia Land (admission with a one-day ticket booked online) Europa-Park (pre-booked tickets no vaccination certificate or test) Toverland (tickets must be booked online) and the Walt Disney Studios (pre-booked tickets).